 - Frank Vogl is the co-founder of two leading international non-governmental organizations fighting corruption — Transparency International and the Partnership for Transparency Fund.
 He teaches at Georgetown University, writes regular “blog” articles on corruption for theGlobalist.com and lectures extensively.
 He is also a specialist in international economics and finance with more than 50 years of experience in these fields – first as an international journalist, then as a senior World Bank official and, from 1990 to 2017, as the president and CEO of a consulting firm, Vogl Communications Inc.

-- Vitor Gaspar, a Portuguese national, is Director of the IMF’s Fiscal Affairs Department.
-Prior to joining the IMF, he held a variety of senior policy positions in Banco de Portugal, including most recently as Special Adviser.
-He served as Minister of State and Finance of Portugal during 2011–2013.
-He was head of the European Commission’s Bureau of European Policy Advisers during 2007–2010, and director-general of research at the European Central Bank from 1998 to 2004.
-Mr. Gaspar holds a PhD and a post-doctoral agregado in Economics from Universidade Nova de Lisboa.
-He has also studied at Universidade Católica Portuguesa.
+- Vitor Gaspar, a Portuguese national, has been Director of the Fiscal Affairs Department of the International Monetary Fund since 2014.
+Prior to joining the IMF, he was a Special Adviser at Banco de Portugal.
+He served as Minister of State and Finance of Portugal during 2011–13.
+He also held a number of positions in European institutions.
+Notably, he was director general of research at the European Central Bank from 1998–2004.
+Mr. Gaspar holds a Ph.D. and a post-doctoral agregado in Economics from Universidade Nova de Lisboa; he graduated from Universidade Católica Portuguesa.

 - Brian Levy joined the SAIS John Hopkins faculty in 2012, following a 23-year career at the World Bank, where he was at the forefront of sustained efforts to integrate governance concerns into the theory and practice of economic development.
 Between 2007 and 2010 he was head of the secretariat responsible for the design and implementation of the World Bank Group’s governance and anti-corruption strategy.
 He worked in the Bank’s Africa Vice Presidency from 1991 to 2003, where his role included leadership of a major effort to transform and scale-up the organization’s engagement on governance reform.
 He has worked in over a dozen countries, spanning four continents.
 He has published numerous books and articles on the institutional underpinnings of regulation, on capacity development in Africa, on industrial policy, and on the political economy of development strategy.
 He received his PhD in economics from Harvard University in 1983.